oneMillionWorlds/TamarinOpenXrAndroidBindings/README_DEEP.md

 # Process

+## Java version

+core-for-system-modules.jar isn't a valid module for Java 21 jlink and will cause the build to crash.
+For this reason java 17 is used instead

 ## Java bindings

 In the module android-java there are the java side of the native methods.
 These are annotated